Financial-Times/grunt-origami-demoer/README.md

 #grunt origami demoer

-A grunt task to generate demo pages for your origami module i.e. for each template listed in your `bower.json`'s `main` property, a html page including the template and all the module's styles and scripts will be created
+A grunt task to generate demo pages for your origami module.

+It will look in your `bower.json`'s `main` property, or optionally a Grunt config property, and create an HTML demo page for each template file it finds, including any styles and scripts it finds too.

 ##Usage